DasAdhikary122/2R_FK_Verification/README.md

 3. Run the Python Code

-From command prompt will enter to thefile where the python code is located.
+From command prompt first will enter into the file where the python code is located.
 - after that
      ```bash
      python 2r_fk_tcp.py